worstinme/yii2-zoo/README.md

 ============================

-Extesion is under development and not ready to use.
+Extension is under development and not ready to use.